Arquivotheca/PDOS/readme.txt

 For BIOS calls that require pointers, e.g. reading from disk sectors, a translation is done so that the data is read to a location provided by PLOAD and then transferred up.
-The memory used by applications under protected mode starts at 200000.

 Protected mode switching is done as follows: runaout() runs an a.out executable, by doing the following: